 This approach rewards researchers for collecting more, rather than less, pilot data.
 Because Bayes Factors are insensitive to stopping rules (Rouder, 2014), the researcher may return to collected additional pilot data if the first wave of collection proves inconclusive.
 But how much evidence is necessary?
 In Bayesian analysis, beliefs after seeing the data are simply the product of the beliefs before seeing the data times the Bayes Factor provided by the data.
 In the case that two stimuli seem to be obviously matched, it may not be necessary to provide a lot of evidence in a thorough pilot test; in the case that two stimuli would seem to be poorly matched, substantially more thorough and informative pilot testing will be necessary to demonstrate their matchedness.
-There is the heuristic that Bayes factors of less than 3:1 are only ‘anecdotal;’ we flinch at the application of arbitrary thresholds to Bayes factors, but agree that more evidence is always appreciated.
+There is the heuristic that Bayes factors of less than 3:1 are only ‘anecdotal;’ we flinch at the application of arbitrary thresholds to Bayes factors, but agree that more evidence should be preferred to less evidence.

 Reanalysis of Select Pilot Tests in Violent Media Research